 members with at least 15 years of professional experience and 5 years of continuous ACM Professional membership who

 have demonstrated significant accomplishments or made a significant impact on the computing field.
-The deadline for

 nominations is August 3.